A Nodewise Regression Approach to Estimating Large Portfolios: Simulations

 \section{Simulations}

-This section begins by discussing the implementation of the nodewise estimator, as well as alternative estimators.
-We then present the setup of this simulation study and follow by discussing the results.
+This section begins with a discussion of the implementation of the nodewise estimator as well as alternative estimators.
+We then present the setup of this simulation study after which we report and discuss our results.

-\subsection{Implementation of the nodewise estimator}
+\subsection{Implementation of the Nodewise Estimator}

-The nodewise regression approach is implemented using the coordinate descent algorithm implemented in the \texttt{glmnet} package \citep{glmnet}.
-The penalty parameter $\lambda_j$ , $j=1,\cdots,p$ is chosen by minimizing the Bayesian information criterion of \cite{wang09}:

-where $\hat{\sigma}_{\lambda_j}^2= \| r_j - {\bf r}_{-j} \hat{\gamma}_j \|_2^2/n$ is the residual variance for asset $j$ and $|\hat{S}_j (\lambda_j)|$ represents the estimated number of nonzero cells in $(p-1)$ vector of $\hat{\gamma}_j$ in a given nodewise regression.
-Alternative information criterion were investigated, including those proposed by \cite{caner2016adaptive}, \cite{zou2007degrees} yielding only minor differences in the results.
-The entries of the covariance matrix are estimated equation by equation and a different penalty parameter is selected for each equation.